Past Events

 200 m swim | 5 km | 2 km |

-8-9 Triathlon | 100 m swim | 5 km | 1 km |
+| 8-9 Triathlon | 100 m swim | 5 km | 1 km |

-6-7 Triathlon | 50 m swim | 1.5 km | 500 m |
+| 6-7 Triathlon | 50 m swim | 1.5 km | 500 m |

-2024 Kids Summer Program
+2025 Kids Summer Program

 Train like a Triathlete Year-Round!

-The program is targeted at youth 8 – 12 years of age.
+The program is targeted at youth 8 – 15 years of age.

-Annika Niblock is a graduate of the TriMB Youth & MTC Programs, competed in triathlon at the 2019 Western Canada Summer Games and is currently pursuing a degree in Environmental Studies at U of M. Darian Hole is a former MTC athlete, having competed as part of Team Manitoba at the 2013 Canada Summer Games, he brings a wealth of experience from his years in the sport.
+Triathlon Manitoba is fortunate to have two excellent coaches leading this program, keen to help the next generation of athletes fall in love with our sport by sharing their knowledge and enthusiasm.
+Annika Niblock is a graduate of the TriMB Youth & MTC Programs, competed in triathlon at the 2019 Western Canada Summer Games and is currently pursuing a degree in Environmental Studies at U of M. Darian Hole is a also a graduate of the MTC Program, competed as part of Team Manitoba at the 2013 Canada Summer Games and brings a wealth of experience from his years in the sport.

 Dates: Every Monday and Wednesday evening in June, July, and August.